Subscribe to updates

 Licensing Sub-Committee (1) - Thursday 4th September, 2025 10.00 am

-September 4, 2025 View on council website Watch video of meetingSummary
+September 4, 2025 Licensing Sub-Committee (1) View on council website Watch video of meetingSummary

-The sub-committee was scheduled to consider an application for a variation to the premises licence for The Bar at Temple at Temple Pier, Victoria Embankment.
-Capital Pleasure Boats Ltd, the applicant, requested to extend the licensable area to include part of the dock where the vessel is permanently moored, to add the provision for sale of alcohol for consumption off the premises, and to increase the permitted capacity from 200 to 300 guests.
+A variation to the premises licence for The Bar at Temple, situated at Temple Pier, Victoria Embankment, London WC2R 2PN, was scheduled for discussion.
+The proposed variations included extending the licensable area to include a part of the dock where the vessel is moored, adding the provision for the sale of alcohol for consumption off the premises, and amending conditions related to customers leaving with open drinks and the total number of persons permitted on the premises.
+The applicant sought to increase the capacity from 200 to 300 guests.

 Attendees